teyasio/galvins-unitbars/Readme.txt

 For more information you can google stringformat for lua.

+* Eclipse Bar - Predicted Power
+When eclipse power is turned on.
+The mod will add up all the flying spells and the one that's casting and show it as predicted power.
+Eclipse can also be predicted.

+For this to work smoothly every spell must hit and euphoria won't proc.
+Since euphoria can't be predicted.
+When a spell lands and euphoria procs, the predicted power will jump beyond what the predicted power showed.

 * Copy Settings
 This allows you to copy the settings of one bar to another.
 Not everything can be copied unless both bars are of the same type.
 For example a player health bar has all the same properties of a target health bar.
 So everything can be